 Section 3.03.01.
 Districts.

-For the purpose of this Ordinance, the unincorporated areas of the City of Brookings/Brookings County Joint Jurisdiction Area may be divided into either of the following zoning districts: A-Agricultural; RR-Rural Residential District; and any other commercial, residential, or industrial zoning district identified in the City of Brookings Zoning Ordinance as amended.
-The regulation, enforcement, and administration of property assigned any zoning designation except A-Agricultural or RR-Rural Residential shall be in accordance with the City of Brookings Zoning Ordinance as amended.
-In addition to zoning districts, the FP-Flood Protection and AP-Aquifer Protection zoning overlay districts impose special regulations on the property that may fall within these districts without abrogating the requirements imposed by the underlying land use district regulations.
+For the purpose of this Ordinance, the unincorporated areas of the City of Brookings/Brookings County Joint Jurisdiction Area may be divided into any zoning district identified in the City of Brookings Zoning Ordinance, as amended; and/or any zoning district listed within this Ordinance.
+The regulation, enforcement, and administration of property assigned any zoning designation except A-Agricultural shall be in accordance with the City of Brookings Zoning Ordinance as amended.
+In addition to zoning districts, the RR-Rural Residential, FP-Flood Protection, TP-Transmission Pipeline, and AP-Aquifer Protection zoning overlay districts impose special regulations on the property that may fall within these districts without abrogating the requirements imposed by the underlying land use district regulations.

 The requirements as set forth below for each of the use districts listed as part of this Ordinance shall govern the development within the said districts as outlined on the map entitled "Official Joint Jurisdictional Zoning Map, Brookings County and City of Brookings, South Dakota.